|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "The bullets were mostly, if not all, dated 1942.
 I did not see the aircraft but was told it had one engine, one cockpit and amongst the gear recovered by locals were 30cal and 50cal bullets."

-FindAGrave - Lieut William Blin Felker (grave photo)
+FindAGrave - Lieut William Blin Felker (grave photos)

-Thanks to Frank Sabben, Edward Rogers and Daniel Leahy for their assistance with this profile
+Thanks to Frank Sabben, Edward Rogers and Daniel Leahy for additional information

 Are you a relative or associated with any person mentioned?